catdad/fork-ribbon-css-builder/README.md

 ##License

 The ribbon code is yours to use however you would like.
-The project itself is licensed under a [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).
+The source itself is licensed under the MIT X11 License.
 Please use, adapt, and modify this project to your heart's content.
 Link back to this page wherever you can.